salesforce/design-system-react/tests/README.md

 - **[react-docgen](https://github.com/reactjs/react-docgen)** - Generates JSON used by this library's documentation site.
 - **[Istanbul](https://github.com/gotwarlost/istanbul)** - Measures code coverage
 - **Visual Recognition Tests (COMING SOON)** - Captures an image and compares it to previously captured images

-## Mocha Tests or Jest Snaphots?
-Are you visually testing markup or interactively testing events?
-If a simple `wrapper.find('[class]')` will do, you’ll probably better understand the markup's context if the snapshot fails or changes.
-Anything that requires `wrapper.simulate(“click”)`, or a `wrapper.simulate('onKeyDown')`, you’ll probably want in a Mocha browser test in order to step through code to observe issues while they happen.
-If markup changes over time or you want to check the state of a single attribute, you’ll probably want to use Mocha.

 ## Running Tests
 - Run Karma/PhantomJS environment tests with `npm test`